chris-townsend/project-three/README.md

 ![Check Letter Error](./readme-content/images/check-letter-error.webp)

 I had a couple of errors with my check_letter function and Python tutor was handy in resolving this.
-At first I had `reveal` as a global but after doing some more research I found out that this was not needed in my code.
+At first, I had `reveal` as a global but after doing some more research I found out that this was not needed in my code.

 ![Global error](./readme-content/images/global-error.webp)